-\subsection{The buck-holding game}
+\section{The buck-holding game.}

-In this section we consider a different game, called \acfi{BHG}\acused{BHG} which we denote $\bhgame(\graph,\initial)$.
+In this section we consider a different game, called \acfi{BHG}\acused{BHG}, which is denoted by $\bhgame(\graph,\initial,\actions)$.
 This game is similar to the \acl{BPG} described in the previous sections, but now the goal of each player is to maximize the fraction of time in which she has the buck.
 Hence, the cost in \eqref{eq:SBPG-cost} becomes a payoff.
 The definitions of improvement and Nash equilibrium change accordingly.

 \begin{definition} Consider a game with payoffs $\parens{\cost_{\play}}_{\play\in\vertices}$. \begin{enumerate}[(a)] \item Given a strategy profile $\actprof\in\actions$, a \emph{unilateral deviation} for player $\play$ is a strategy $\actprofalt\in\actions$ which differs from $\actprof$ only in its $\play$-th coordinate.
 It is a \emph{profitable deviation} if in addition $\cost_{\play}(\actprofalt)>\cost_{\play}(\actprof)$, in which case the difference $\cost_{\play}(\actprofalt)-\cost_{\play}(\actprof)$ is called the \emph{improvement} of player $\play$.